Joshua2000B/Ultimate-Discord-Bot/README.md

 # Ultimate-Discord-Bot
-A Discord Bot that has tons of features, most being moderation of the moderation kind
+A Discord Bot that has tons of features, most being of the moderation kind